hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 A reviewer can check whether an answer follows an interpretation and still accept a wrong answer if the interpretation is wrong.
 In this experiment, the simpler version used fewer calls and did better on the benchmark.
-Evals helped decide what to remove, not just what to add.
+Evals also told me what to remove.

 The same rule applies to context and delegation.
 If an agent lacks a current record, a longer instruction may not help.
 Give it a way to fetch current information, and test that change.
-A stored note may be stale; it is not an authorization record.
+A stored note may be stale and should not serve as an authorization record.

-Delegation can help with a large task, but a child agent is not automatically isolated from the parent.
+Delegation can help with a large task, but a child agent can still access the parent's files or services.
 The host must choose the child's tools, limit its budget, and check its result.
 Add another agent only when it earns its cost.

 ## A cartridge makes autonomous improvement possible